 - Just Imagine Stan Lee Creating The DC Universe has this as part of Batman's backstory.
 Before he became Batman, he was Wayne Williams, a nobody who ran afoul of a local mob boss and was framed for a crime he didn't commit.
 Once in prison, an older inmate advised him to make the most of his time there by building his body in the exercise yard and his mind in the library.
 By the time he got out, he was practically twice his original size.

 - Subverted in Hard Time.
 Ethan Harrow spends a lot of his sentence exercising, but not in a way that turns him into a bodybuilder or a power lifter — more like a triathlete.
+He's in excellent shape when he's released at age 65.
 This is partially because he petitioned for, and got, treadmills and elliptical machines in the exercise yard.

 - Travis Clevenger in Bloodhound is an example of the fairly rare "fat man loses a lot of weight" type.
-He was obese before his sentence, and by the events of the comic has lost nearly 150 pounds (68 kilos) while also building his muscles.
+He was obese before his sentence, and by the events of the comic (about two and a half years later) he's lost nearly 150 pounds (68 kilos) while also building his muscles.

 - Cape Fear has Robert De Niro's character spend his time working out to get revenge.